drgarlic/svind/README.md

   - Automatic image optimization when building for production
 - Vercel
   - Example functions and integration
-  - To make the dev mode work, you'll need to change the development command on your project page on https://vercel.com to `yarn dev --port $PORT`
+  - To make it work properly, you'll need to change the settings on your project page on https://vercel.com to
+    - Build command: `yarn build`
+    - Deploy folder: `dist`
+    - Development command: `yarn dev --port $PORT`
 - CI
   - Basic build test on push